reHackable/awesome-reMarkable/README.md

 - [reMarkable-tweak](https://github.com/morngrar/remarkable-tweak) - Tweak tool for the reMarkable paper tablet.
 Lets you organize your templates with no fuss.
 - [reMarkable-touchgestures](https://github.com/ddvk/remarkable-touchgestures) - Touch gestures (swipe/touch) for easy page navigation.
 - [remt](https://gitlab.com/wrobell/remt) - reMarkable tablet command-line tools.
+- [ReMy](https://github.com/bordaigorl/remy) - A GUI to browse, preview documents, export documents with custom settings, all via SSH (no cloud needed); works from local raw backups too.
 - [reStream](https://github.com/rien/reStream) - Stream your reMarkable screen over SSH.
 - [rMExplorer](https://github.com/bruot/pyrmexplorer/wiki) - GUI to browse, download/upload files and backup the tablet without using the cloud.
 - [rM-dl-annotated](https://github.com/jmptable/rm-dl-annotated) - Export annotated PDFs from reMarkable tablets.
 - [rMsync](https://github.com/lschwetlick/rMsync) - Synchronisation script with a local dedicated "library" folder.
 - [rmTabletDriver](https://github.com/LinusCDE/rmTabletDriver) - Application that allows you to simulate/clone rM input on your computer
 - [rmUploader](https://github.com/lobre/rmuploader) - Simple web app to upload epub or pdf files to the reMarkable tablet via drag and drop.
-- [rMview](https://github.com/bordaigorl/rmview) - A fast GUI to stream your reMarkable screen over SSH.
+- [rMview](https://github.com/bordaigorl/rmview) - A fast GUI to stream your reMarkable screen over vanilla-SSH or VNC.
 - [rM-vnc-server](https://github.com/peter-sa/rM-vnc-server) - A fast & efficient damage-tracking (sending only updated regions) VNC server for streaming the reMarkable's screen.
 - [rmWacomToMouse](https://github.com/LinusCDE/rmWacomToMouse) - Use the wacom pen as a mouse to draw on your pc.
 - [rmWebUiTools](https://github.com/LinusCDE/rmWebUiTools) - View a file tree, see statistics and export/backup all files with some simple scripts utilizing the web ui.